 There are some absolutely beautiful holiday homes in Beddgelert that you can rent through booking sites.

-I love the look of Gwyndy Bach (which holds up to 6 people) and 4 Adwy’r Nant (which holds up to 5 people).
+I love the look of Gwyndy Bach (which holds up to 6 people).

 Renting a holiday home is a great way to be able to save money by cooking your own food and having a more spacious home base to come back to after a day of exploring Snowdonia.

 This gorgeous campsite run by Forest Holidays is within the forest and just a few minutes from Beddgelert.